amish1188/learning-actions/README.md

 workflows based on the files in your repository.

-**Lets try setting up a build and test workflow from a template!**
+**Let's try setting up a build and test workflow from a template!**
 ## ✏️ Task 2.1 - Set up a workflow from template

-A given workflow for a repository woul
+An action you will find in most repositories, is that which builds your code and runs unit and/or integration tests that are available.
+Follow the steps to see how this can be set up.

 ### Step 1 - Go to the `Actions` tab for your repository.

   ![Marked Actions tab on page](imgs/find-actions-in-tab.PNG)